AntonVeselskyi/UnrealProjects/README.md

 2. build it in VS
 3. open project in UE4

-BlueprintBasics done in UE 4.16
+* :clipboard: BlueprintBasics done in UE 4.16
-CameraTraining(UE 4.16)
+* :movie_camera: CameraTraining(UE 4.16)

-ULevels done in UE 4.17
+* :mount_fuji: ULevels done in UE 4.17 with starter content